Sarkutz/initmux/README.md

 name: <SessionName>
 ```

 Is the name of the session.
-This attribute is obligatory.
+This attribute is required.

 ### root (String)